 No. Nope.
 Nah.
 Nuh uh.
 Not into this.
 This is an abomination.
-A peanut butter and mayo sandwich is like making a hot sauce and sour cream burrito.
+A peanut butter and mayo sandwich is like making a hot sauce and sour cream burrito or a lettuce sandwich.
 But worse.
 It’s just nonsense.
 Why not toss some chocolate, onions, dill pickles, hot dogs, strawberries, yellow mustard, and ice cream on there too?
 A peanut butter and mayo sandwich is the sort of thing a normal human would only even dream of putting together if their fridge was totally barren and they were either too lazy or too poor to get real food.
 No one with options makes this.

 With that in mind, it makes sense that the mayonnaise and peanut butter sandwich can be traced back to southern food from the Great Depression, according to Garden & Gun Magazine.

 Through the hardships of the Great Depression and the lean years that followed, peanut butter and mayonnaise kept many struggling households afloat.
 They were also the ingredients in a sandwich that was once as popular as peanut butter and jelly in parts of the South.

 Some people would call this southern recipe comfort food, which is weird because there’s so little that’s comfortable about puking yourself inside out.